HL7/phd/src/pagecontent/ProfileConsumers.md

 There is no way to ascertain from the reference whether the Observation is a Coincident Time Stamp Observation or another measurement Observation.
 One must examine the Observation.meta.profile element of the referenced Observation to ascertain that information.

 #### Additional Descriptions: Observation.component:
-The reader may one to skip the rest of this section and jump directly to the description of the measurement values sections [here](#measurement-values-that-are-single-number-or-scalar).
+The reader may want to skip the rest of this section and jump directly to the description of the measurement values sections [here](#measurement-values-that-are-single-number-or-scalar).

 PHDs can send measurements that have additional descriptive information.
 An example would be a pulse oximeter indicating the modality used when taking the measurement.
 Some of the additional information reported can only occur if the measurement value is a of a specific value type such as a quantity.
 Additional information is reported in an Observation.component element.
 The type of additional information is given by the Observation.component.code element.
 The value of the additional information is given by the Observation.component.value[x] element.
 PHDs support the following types of additional information: